CoomInPickle/cucumber/README.md

 ## Contributions

-Feel free to contribute to cucumber, cause idk how much i can do or will do.
+Feel free to contribute to cucumber, cause IDK how much I can do or will do.
 I'm always open to collaboration or help.

 ## License